Thebinarymonster/thebinarymonster.github.io/index.md

 # Welcome to my blog!

 the world is stuck
 I want covid to be done
 but when will it be?

 ## This is a poetry blog.
 What that means is that most Mondays there will be at least one new poem on this blog, so check back weekly.
 All the poems are/will be written by me.

 ## However...
 ### UPDATE 5-1-20
 Sorry I haven't been posting in a while.
-I'll try to get back to posting regularly, but it won't all be poems.
-You might find funny stories, recipies or other stuff here.
-So really, kind of random stuff.
+I'll try to get back to posting regularly, but you might other stuff here.

 ## 10-14-19
 ## More to learn